jabedhasan21/Notes/Common/README.md

 (8). **Service-Oriented Architecture (SOA) Definition**.

 A service-oriented architecture (SOA) is an architectural pattern in computer software design in which application components provide services to other components via a communications protocol, typically over a network.
 The principles of service-orientation are independent of any vendor, product or technology.

+(9). **What is nhibernate?**

+  NHibernate is an object-relational mapping (ORM) solution for the Microsoft .NET platform.
+It provides a framework for mapping an object-oriented domain model to a traditional relational database.

+  NHibernate is an ORM (Object Relational Mapper).
+Its purpose is to map objects in your OO application to tables in a database for persistence.

+Why would you need it?
+Because it can save you from writing a lot of tedious ADO.NET code.
+Essentially it enhances developer productivity when developing CRUD applications, that is, applications whose main purpose is to Create, Read, Update, and Delete data in a database.

+NHibernate is open source, and you need to realise that you are making your application dependent on third party libraries, whose long term goals may diverge from yours.

+If you want the productivity of an ORM without introducing this dependency, consider Entity Framework, or Linq2SQL (noting that Linq2SQL locks you into SQL Server).

+And finally if you don't need the productivity enhancement of an ORM, and you want absolute control, stick to plain old ADO.NET.